woelper/oculante/README.md

 - UI accent color
 - Keybindings
 - Vsync preferences
-- Keep view offset/scale
 - Whether the directory index bar is displayed
 - Recent files

 ## License

 This project is MIT licensed, but some parts such as the LUTs in res/LUT are under the GPL license.
 As a result, we're making our entire source code public.
 If you would like to use Oculante without publishing your source code, please remove any GPL-licensed components and their references.

 ### Extras
 <details>